 - Plastic bags: For trash or keeping items dry.

-- USB drive: Keep your important documents and contacts on it (encrypted).
-Also useful to have so friends can instantly share documents, music, photos, etc.
+- Encrypted USB drive: Keep your important documents and contacts on it (encrypted).
+Also helpful to have so friends can instantly share documents, music, photos, etc.

 - Poncho/emergency blanket – see our post on mylar blankets.